 2. Book Accommodation

 You know what always gives me peace of mind when I’m alone?
 Knowing that I have a place to stay for the night.
 When you’re armed with the knowledge that you won’t be lugging your backpack around at midnight looking for a bed, anything seems possible.
 I like to use Booking or Hostelworld.
 Booking lets you cancel free of charge (the number of days in advance depends on the hotel) and usually has an excellent variety of budget hotels.
-Hostelworld is for when I’m extra poor and opt for a hostel, but I’ve also found some excellent budget hotels on there as well.
+Hostelworld is for when I’m on a tighter budget and opt for a hostel, but I’ve also found some excellent budget hotels on there as well.
+Don’t forget Airbnb either!
+It’s an excellent accommodation option.

 3. Make Some Friends

 Sometimes, when you’re traveling alone, you actually want to BE alone.
 As in, you want to be by yourself with your thoughts and reflections.
 Other times, you’re more than ready to get out of the weird wonderland that is your thoughts, and socialize with some actual people.
 How do you do that?
 Well, I wrote an entire blog post about it here.
 But I’ll give you the TLDR version.
-You’re basically guaranteed to meet travelers by staying at hostels or Couchsurfing, but I’m just a little too high-maintenance for the down and dirty backpacker lifestyle.
-Instead, I recommend free walking tours, online communities/events, travel apps, volunteering, and ridesharing.
+You’re basically guaranteed to meet travelers by staying at hostels or Couchsurfing, but if that isn’t your style, that’s okay.
+Other options include volunteering, free walking tours, online communities/events, travel apps, volunteering, and ridesharing.
 All of these are addressed in detail in the other post, so check that out if you’re so inclined.

 4. Share Your Itinerary

 We all saw what happened to James Franco/Aron Ralston in 127 Hours.
 Tell your family/loved ones where you are so you don’t have to cut off your arm.
 I organize all my travel information with Tripit (if you don’t use it, download it right this second) and use it to send my family my flight and accommodation information.
-And good news: WiFi is often pretty accessible on the road, so use it and keep people informed.
+And good news: WiFi is often pretty accessible on the road (or you can bring some), so use it and keep people informed.
 If anything were to happen to you, God forbid, the last thing you would want is for your family to have to wonder which country or continent you’re on.

 5. Make Good Choices